tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 Explain to students that Colaboratory is a Google-sponsored environment for running Jupyter Notebooks on the Cloud.
 It is specifically tailored for running and sharing deep learning experiments.
 Colab Notebooks have access to specialized computing architectures such as Google's self-developed Tensor Processing Units (TPUs), in addition to general-purpose memory and RAM.
 TPUs are designed specifically by Google to train and run TensorFlow models.

-[Open this three-minute introductory video](https://youtu.be/inN8seMm7UI) and reproduce it in the class.
+[Open this three-minute introductory video](https://youtu.be/inN8seMm7UI) and play it for the class.
 After playing the video, highlight the following:

 * Colab allows us to do machine learning on the web using Google Cloud resources.